jonasmcferreira/whiteiron/jhed-wasteland/story-hooks.md

 ### Mallus BlackAle (Outer Empire)

 Mallus BlackAle is looking for his family's treasure, his brother a traitor to his house was a high ranked guard of the Twin Kings.
 Mallus expects his brother Dullin to have died, but in the 10 years in J'hed has uncovered nothing.
 Mallus suggests that the Kobold's may have some information or better scouts due to their numbers and carelessness.
-Mallus belives that restoring his family treasure will help remove the stain of the BlackAle name
+Mallus believes that restoring his family treasure will help remove the stain of the BlackAle name

 BlackAle sigil - Black Rectangle with copper, silver and gold coin

 ### Kobold Treaty

 They believe they have found a dragon, but all that enter the lair don't return.
 Get the Kobolds an audience with dragon and they will search for Dullin BlackAle

+### Yuan-ti Treaty

+Yuan-ti will allow you to use a bloodstone to speak with "The Guide", to get information on how to find Mallus BlackAle

 ## The Cold Blooded